National Science Foundation Network: Acceptable use policy

 To ensure that NSF support was used appropriately, NSF developed the NSFNET Acceptable Use Policy (AUP) that outlined in broad terms the uses of NSFNET that were and were not allowed.
 The AUP was revised several times to make it clearer and to allow the broadest possible use of NSFNET, consistent with Congress' wishes as expressed in the appropriations act.

 A notable feature of the AUP is that it cites acceptable uses of the network that are not directly related to who or what type of organization is making that use.
 Use from for-profit organizations is acceptable when it is in support of open research and education.
-And some uses such as fundraising, advertising, public relations activities, extensive personal or private use, for-profit consulting, and all illegal activities are never acceptable, even when that use is by a non-profit college, university, K-12 school, or library.
-And while these AUP provisions seem quite reasonable, in specific cases they often proved difficult to interpret and enforce.
+Additionally, some uses, such as fundraising, advertising, public relations activities, extensive personal or private use, for-profit consulting, and all illegal activities were never acceptable, even when that use is by a non-profit college, university, K-12 school, or library.
+While these AUP provisions seem reasonable, in some specific cases, they often proved difficult to interpret and enforce.
 NSF did not monitor the content of traffic that was sent over NSFNET or actively police the use of the network.
-And it did not require Merit or the regional networks to do so.
+Further, NSF did not require Merit or the regional networks to do so.
 NSF, Merit, and the regional networks did investigate possible cases of inappropriate use, when such use was brought to their attention.

 An example may help to illustrate the problem.
 Is it acceptable for a parent to exchange e-mail with a child enrolled at a college or university, if that exchange uses the NSFNET backbone?
 It would be acceptable, if the subject of the e-mail was the student's instruction or a research project.
 Even if the subject was not instruction or research, the e-mail still might be acceptable as private or personal business as long as the use was not extensive.

 The prohibition on commercial use of the NSFNET backbone meant that some organizations could not connect to the Internet via regional networks that were connected to the NSFNET backbone, while to be fully connected other organizations (or regional networks on their behalf), including some non-profit research and educational institutions, would need to obtain two connections, one to an NSFNET attached regional network and one to a non-NSFNET attached network provider.
 In either case the situation was confusing and inefficient.
 It prevented economies of scale, increased costs, or both.
 And this slowed the growth of the Internet and its adoption by new classes of users, something no one was happy about.